mrelectrolearner/canteraSofka/week2/homework4/exercise/src/exercise2/exercise2.md

 with a  string array as its parameter.It's possible to have multiples functions main that overloading the main method, but it is only possible to have one entre point.
-So, it's allowed to have only one main with one string array as its parameter.
+So, it should be only one main with one string array as its parameter.